Augustine of Hippo's philosophy of time meets general relativity: The chronology protection conjecture

 Thus we are led to the following definition

-\begin{definition} On a spacetime $(M,g)$, {\em God} is a chronology violating class $[p]$ such that $M=I^{+}([p ])$. \end{definition} I will write this concept of God in italics in order to distinguish this technical notion from the God of the previous sections that has inspired it.
+\begin{definition} On a spacetime $(M,g)$, we call {\em God} a chronology violating class $[p]$ such that $M=I^{+}([p ])$. \end{definition} I will write this concept in italics in order to distinguish this technical notion from Augustine's notion of cosmological God that we met in the previous sections and that inspired it.

 Note that given a {\em God}, then any point of {\em God} generates $M$ in the sense that $p \in \ God$ $\Rightarrow I^{+}(p)=M$, and thus generates itself $p\ll p$.
 In suggestive terms, any portion of {\em God} creates itself and the whole world.